Healthdirect Free Australian health advice you can count on.

 What is body dysmorphic disorder?

-Body dysmorphic disorder is a mental illness where a person believes there is a flaw or defect in their body and this leads to distress and repetitive behaviours.
+Body dysmorphic disorder is a mental illness where you believe there is a flaw or defect in your body.
+This belief leads to distress and repetitive behaviours and avoidance of situations.

-If you have body dysmorphic disorder, you feel a part of your body is unusual or deformed, so that you feel ashamed, distressed or depressed.
+If you have body dysmorphic disorder, you feel a part of your body is unusual or deformed.
+This makes can lead to feelings of:

 How does body dysmorphic disorder relate to body image?

-Symptoms of body dysmorphic disorder may include a person:
+Symptoms and behaviours related to body dysmorphic disorder may include:

-• strongly (but incorrectly) believing they have a physical defect that makes them ugly
+• strongly (but incorrectly) believing you have a physical defect

-• frequently checking their appearance in mirrors, or avoiding mirrors
+• frequently checking your appearance in mirrors, or avoiding mirrors

 • wearing a lot of make-up or growing a beard as cover

-• frequently touching parts of the body they don’t like
+• picking at your skin or frequently touching parts of your body that you don't like

 What causes body dysmorphic disorder?